-- What treatments are available, and which do you recommend?
+- What treatment approach do you recommend?

 - Is there a generic alternative to the medicine you're prescribing?

-- Do you have brochures or other printed materials I can take?
+- Are there any brochures or other printed material that I can take home with me?
 What websites do you recommend?

 What to expect from your doctor

-Your doctor is likely to ask you a number of questions, such as:
+Your health care provider is likely to ask you a number of questions:

-- Can you describe a typical seizure?
+- Can you describe your seizure episode?

-- How long do the seizures last?
+- How long did the seizure last?